julianboyne11/game-valley/README.md

 4 - AAU I would like to add an about me section to my profile if I wanted to show a little more about myself.

+5 - AAA I want to be able to delete a game if it's not an actual game or if it has any type of insulting words.

 -----------------------

 Credits